Climate Foundation

 Picture

 Due to too much CO2 in the atmosphere, the Earth is warming up.
 Because most of the planet is covered by water, the oceans have absorbed 93% of the heat from global warming.
+The increasingly warm ocean water is bleaching coral reefs, and killing seaweed.
+This is a problem as coral reefs are the nursery for the ocean, and seaweed creates over half of our oxygen, provides habitat, food and sequesters gigatons of Co2.

 Picture